safihasan/food_blog2/README.md

 # Credit:

-* Although I used the django blog resources provided on the LMS, I also received alot of additional clarification by following along with django projects on YouTube.
-One of the vidoes I found especially helpful was : https://youtu.be/JzDBCZTgVyw?si=w3BBwJswUjBTm1xw
+* Although I used the django blog resources provided on the LMS.

 * Stack Overflow was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.